 In fact, anything that separates people is a form of victimhood because it tends to compare and contrast people, saying that some are more worthy than others in some way.
 This is also called social justice, a horrible concept.
 Affirmative action is another victim-based program, as is political correctness in all of its forms.
 Avoid all of these, now and forever more, if you ever want to be free and sovereign.

 Instead, support free market solutions and capitalism, that helps raise people up, helps people excel, helps people get rich, helps people strive and learn new skills.
 This may seem silly and off the subject, but it is not off the subject at all!
 Socialism, communism, Occupy Wallstreet, Marxism, Leninism, Barak Obama – it is all victimhood, class envy, class warfare, etc.

 You may be saying, “I don’t want to be a victim, but I can’t seem to help myself.
 I just keep thinking of how horrible it was”.
 This is a common dilemma.
 So the rest of this short article is about the steps needed to heal victimhood.

-1. An awareness that “Yes, I am feeling like a victim of my life or circumstances or events in some way.”
+1. An awareness that “Yes, I am feeling like a victim of circumstances or events in some way.”

-This means is that you must acknowledge that you consider yourself a victim, with victim attitudes and a victim perspective on your life, no matter what happened or did not happen to you.
+This means you must acknowledge that you consider yourself a victim, with victim attitudes and a victim perspective on your life, no matter what happened or did not happen to you.

 2. A firm decision that “I no longer care to be a victim.”
-This may sound easy, but it is not that easy.
-It means I will no longer indulge my anger at the rapist, or the drunk who hit the car and killed the family, or the man that backed his car over my dog, or the boyfriend or husband who ran away, or my child who takes drugs and torments me day and night.
+It means I will no longer indulge my anger at my father, or the drunk who hit the car and killed the family, or the man that backed his car over my dog, or the boyfriend or husband who ran away, or my child who takes drugs and torments me day and night.